tryfabric/memorable-milestones/README.md

 ✅ you don't have to come up with your own memorable names

 ✅ everyone is on the same schedule, so cross-team collaboration is easy

+✅ even closes milestones that have no more open issues or PRs, so you don't have to

 ## Milestones